Representations of the D=2 Euclidean and Poincar\'e groups: Mackey's theorem for unitary representations of semidirect products

 so this quantity is constant over the coset space $gH$.
 Hence, it is a function on $G/H$.
 We assume now that $G/H$ has an invariant measure with respect to $G$, and denote it by $\mu$.
-Then, one can define
+Then, one can define an inner product on the space of sections

-We then restrict to the square integrable sections in $\Gamma(E)$.
-This will be the Hilbert space of the unitary representation of $G$ induced by the unitary representation $\sigma$ of $H$.
+One can restrict to the square integrable sections.
+This defines the Hilbert space carrying the representation of $G$ induced from $\sigma$.

 \paragraph{About the existence of invariant measures in $G/H$.} We consider the modular functions $\Delta_G$ and $\Delta_H$, that relate the right invariant with the left invariant measures of the respective groups.
 If $\Delta_G\big|_H=\Delta_H$, then an invariant measure on $G/H$ exists.
 This will be the case in the groups that we will consider in this paper.